isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.

-Visitors, who have rented a mobile device from Changi Recommends, must carry it with them at all times during their stay in Singapore until it is returned to Changi Recommends.
+Visitors, who have rented a mobile device must carry it with them at all times during their stay in Singapore until it is returned.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay.

 #### 6. What happens if visitors are unable to receive an SMS One-Time Password (OTP) to register their profile on the TraceTogether app?